 - 4 cups vegetable broth

-- 1 teaspoon Yellowbird hot sauce of choice
+- 1 teaspoon hot sauce

 - Optional toppings: cilantro, avocado, cheese, pico de gallo

-- Heat oil over medium heat in a large soup pot and add butternut squash and onions, sautéing until onions are soft, about 5 minutes.
+- Sauté vegetables: Heat oil over medium heat in a large soup pot and add butternut squash and onions, sautéing until onions are soft, about 5 minutes.
 Add garlic and bell peppers and cook until soft, about 5 minutes more.

 - Tools needed: large soup pot or dutch oven, knife set, vegetable peeler

-- Leftovers and storage: This butternut squash chili recipe is a great make-ahead recipe because it tastes even better as leftovers.
+- Leftovers + storage: This butternut squash chili recipe is a great make-ahead recipe because it tastes even better as leftovers.
 When chili is done and has cooled, store it in an airtight container in the refrigerator for up to five days, or freeze for up to two month (or longer).